 - Aesthetic design is subservient to function.
 Aesthetic design is subjective.
 Where internal stakeholders cannot agree, user-testing should take place.

 - In both design and content, simplicity beats complexity,increasing the range of devices that can be used to access the Site (including old machines and mobile browsers).
 Therefore, any proposed technological bells and whistles must have a demonstrable value to visitors.

 - Wherever possible, the technologies needed to receive the website should not be tied to one vendor, and should be free of charge to the user.
 The code that runs the website must conform to the rules of the various languages used.

 - Site must be credible and trustworthy.
 This means:

 - All content on the site must be:

 - Accessible to people with disabilities.
 Where this clashes with aesthetics or organisational convenience, it trumps them.

 - Written for the Web (written for scanning and reading on screen not page)

-not remain.
+not remainbe deleted, or archived in a manner that clearly identifies its status.
 Content must only be published in one place, so versions are trustworthy.
 (Technology allows user to choose format of delivery).

 - Easily findable (through navigation, site search, and web search)